Follow Us:

 • and PMCF plan, as specified in Annex XIV Part B, or reason for why PMCF is not necessary.

-With the arrival of MDR compared MDD found more clarity in the PMS requirements against requirements of ISO 14971 clause 9.
-MDR, which defines Post Market Surveillance report as one of the general duties of all device manufacturers as per Article 2 (60).
+With the arrival of MDR compared MDD found more clarity in the Post market surveillance report requirements against requirements of ISO 14971 clause 9.
+MDR, which defines post market surveillance report as one of the general duties of all device manufacturers as per Article 2 (60).
 MDR has also explicitly requested employees in charge of monitoring and verifying regulatory compliance.
-In compliance with EU MDR, manufacturers must now proactively upgrade their PMS system in a complete and methodical manner.
+In compliance with EU MDR, manufacturers must now proactively upgrade their PMS report system in a complete and methodical manner.

 This enables manufacturers to implement an interactive corrective action or preventative action approach appropriate for the device type, as well as update clinical assessment documentation.
 It’s crucial to remember that PMS requirements should be proportional to the danger posed by the item depending on its intended usage.